Terms & Conditions

 - Your work will be kept confidential.

-- We will keep a backup copy of your work (unless asked otherwise), both original and edited, for at least six months securely in case of failure with your own system.
+- I will keep a backup copy of your work (unless asked otherwise), both original and edited, for at least six months securely in case of failure with your own system.

-- While we will endeavour to point out any potential legal issues, the author is responsible for ensuring that the manuscript is appropriate for publication and we can accept no liability for any action raised as a result of incorrect or defamatory material.
+- While I will endeavour to point out any potential legal issues, the author is responsible for ensuring that the manuscript is appropriate for publication and I can accept no liability for any action raised as a result of incorrect or defamatory material.